robin-raymond/zax.io/composition.md

 }
 ````

 ##### Zax forced downcast

-In the Zax language forcefully converting from a contained type to the type's container requires combining the `cast` and the `as` operator into a single operator.
-Using this operator must be done with caution as the programmer is forcefully telling the compiler that the containment relationship is guaranteed.
+In the Zax language forcefully converting from a contained type to the type's container requires sing the `composecast` operator.
+Using this operator must be done with caution as the programmer is forcefully telling the compiler that the composition relationship is guaranteed.
 If the programmer was wrong then undefined behavior will result.

 ````zax
 A :: type {